 The posting of grades by name or student number (even with name obscured) violates federal law under the Family Educational Rights and Privacy Act (FERPA) and is strictly prohibited.
-No grades may be posted in a manner that would allow a student to learn another student's grade.
+No grade may be posted in a manner that would allow a student to learn another student's grade.
 Graded papers may not be placed in a box or file cabinet for students to look through to find their own, unless those papers are sealed inside individual envelopes.
 It is acceptable -and encouraged- for students to supply the faculty member with a stamped, self-addressed envelope to return papers or other assignments.
 The best way is to post grades in our CANVAS online course system.
 Students can log in with their ID to see their grades.
-Call the CU Online Help Desk at 303-724-4357 for assistance/questions.
+Call the CU Online Help Desk at 303-315-3700 for assistance/guestions.

 Grading is done online through the Faculty Center in UCD Access.
-Complete your grading online through UCD Access.
-If there is more than one instructor on record, only the Primary Instructor will be able to approve and submit the final grades.
-Contact the help line at 303-724-4357 if you have any questions.
+If there is more than one instructor on record, only the Primary Instructor will be able to approve and submit the final grades however, the